hanwckf/rt-n56u/trunk/tools/xz/windows/README-Windows.txt

         lib /def:liblzma.def /out:liblzma.lib /machine:x64

-    Linking against static liblzma might work too, but usually you should use liblzma.dll if possible.
-(Or, if having a decompressor is enough, consider using XZ Embedded or LZMA SDK which can be compiled with MSVC.)
+    If you need to link statically against liblzma, you should build liblzma with MSVC 2013 update 2 or later.
+Alternatively, if having a decompressor is enough, consider using XZ Embedded or LZMA SDK.

-    To try linking against static liblzma, rename liblzma.a to e.g. liblzma_static.lib and tell MSVC to link against it.
-You also need to tell lzma.h to not use __declspec(dllimport) by defining the macro LZMA_API_STATIC.
+    When you plan to link against static liblzma, you need to tell lzma.h to not use __declspec(dllimport) by defining the macro LZMA_API_STATIC.
 You can do it either in the C/C++ code

         #define LZMA_API_STATIC
         #include <lzma.h>